 Poor cash flow - where a businesses’ outgoings are greater than it’s month-on-month income - can cause some fairly serious problems.
 Irrespective of whether your owed large sums of money from regular clients, it can turn everyday matters like:

 Training your staff

 ...into a real challenge.
 Poor cash flow can also put a lot of strain on business owners and/or directors.
 Particularly if the company is young, and responsibility for chasing up unpaid invoices falls to people who should be focused on growing the business.

 If this struggle sounds familiar, you may be interested in exploring invoice financing.
-Invoice financing is an increasingly-popular type of asset-based financing that allows you to unlock unrealized potential by raising cash against the value of unpaid invoices.
+SME invoice finance is an increasingly-popular type of asset-based financing that allows you to unlock unrealised potential by raising cash against the value of unpaid invoices.
 Think of it as selling your sales ledger, or (if you use an invoice discounting facility) using unsettled invoices as collateral for a low-interest business loan.

 Issue invoices whenever you deliver goods or services

 Forward your invoices to your factor on the same day